-- 1. Submit the Annual Officer Registration form between April 15 and May 15 of the spring semester for the following year; - 2.
-Sponsor a table or booth during Club and Organization Day; - Must participate in the Miss GSU coronation by selecting an escort and a queen to represent the organization each year; purchase of tiara and boutonniere; and tuxedo rental at the organization's expense is required; - 4.
-Attend orientation program in fall and spring; - 5.
-Attend monthly SOC General Council meetings.
-NPHC members meet two (2) times per month or more at the pleasure of the PAN; fines will be assessed for failure to attend meetings. - Must complete two (2) self-determined community service projects each semester; and complete one University service project each semester which is selected by the OSCO office. - 7.
-Maintain a minimum of 10 students as members; - 8.
-Check the organization's mailbox or e-mail address often, at least twice a week; - 9.
-Deposit all organization funds in a university account; - 10.
-Pay OSCO SOC dues or GSU NPHC dues at the beginning of the semester; - 11.
-Have a designated representative to attend SOC General Council meetings; the PHC members
+- 1. submit the Annual Officer Registration form between April 15 and May 15 of the spring semester for the following year; - 2. sponsor a table or booth during Club and Organization Day; - 3. attend orientation program in fall and spring; - 4. attend monthly SOC General Council meetings.
+NPHC members meet two (2) times per month or more at the pleasure of the PAN; fines will be assessed for failure to attend meetings. - 5.
+Must complete two (2) self determined community service projects each semester; and complete one University service project each semester which is selected by the OSCO office. - 6. maintain a minimum of 10 students as members; - 7. check the organization's mailbox or e-mail address often, at least twice a week; - 8. deposit all organization funds in a university account; - 9. pay OSCO SOC dues or GSU NPHC dues at the beginning of the semester; - 10. have a designated representative to attend SOC General Council meetings; the PHC members must have three designated delegates to attend PHC Council meetings;

-- 12. must have three designated delegates to attend PHC Council meetings; - 13.
-Attend the SGA Banquet if invited; - 14.
-Submit minutes and attendance roll of the organization's meetings within two days of last organization meeting; - 15.
-Attend Leadership Seminars as scheduled for student leaders; - 16.
+- 11. attend the SGA Banquet if invited; - 12. submit minutes and attendance roll of the organization's meetings within two days of last organization meeting; - 13. attend Leadership Seminars as scheduled for student leaders; - 14.
 Provide volunteer services to OSCO and the University upon request.